 Find the full printable recipe with specific measurements below.

-- You can’t go wrong with swapping the cranberries for raisins instead!
-You could also try dried cherries too.
+- You can’t go wrong with swapping the cranberries for raisins for a version of oatmeal raisin cookies!
+Dried cherries work, too.

 - Add some walnuts or pecans for added crunch.